trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Add-an-expense.md

    - **Time**: Create an expense based on hours.
    - **Distance**: Create an expense based on distance.
       - Manually Create: Manually enter the distance details for the expense.
-      - Create from Map: Enter the start and end destination and Ieatta will help you create a receipt for the trip.
+      - Create from Map: Enter the start and end destination and Expensify will help you create a receipt for the trip.
 4. Click **Save**.
 {% include end-option.html %}